 12. Scottish Fold

 Scottish Fold cats are particularly adorable given how round their faces are and how fluffy their bodies are.
 They get their name from the forward fold of their small ears.
 This unique feature also lends itself to the endearing quality of these cats’ faces.
 They are 8-10 inches, and 6-14 pounds, so a little bit larger than some of the other small cat breeds, but still adorable.

 Toybob cats are named for their distinctive kinked tails.
 They are not the most energetic cat breed but are extremely affectionate, cuddly, and social.
 They are quite small, too, even in the small cat breed category, most staying within 4-8 pounds and 8 inches or less.

 14. Balinese Cat

 Balinese cats look very similar to a siamese cat breed, and they are related.
-Unlike a Siamese cat, a Balinese cat has a longer coat and is smaller than the average cat as they weigh between 5 to 10 pounds, making them the smallest cat breed.
+Unlike a Siamese cat, a Balinese cat has a longer coat and is smaller than the weight of average cat as they weigh between 5 to 10 pounds, making them the smallest cat breed.
 And just like a siamese cat, these tiny cats are very intelligent and enjoy being social, are very affectionate, and can be quite a talker.